 - Conducting a careful and rigorous review of the candidate's teaching portfolio and the feedback collected, including letters and course evaluations - Preparing a summary report for the Interim/Probationary Review, Continuing Status Review, Tenure or Promotions Committee.
 This report should not make a recommendation regarding the candidate's application, but is instead a thorough evaluation of all the submitted material.
 It should, however, conclude with an opinion on whether the candidate has met the criteria for competence (tenure stream only) or excellence (tenure or teaching stream) as detailed in Sections A and B. Note that where there is an opinion of excellence in teaching for a tenure stream candidate, it is important that the grounds for this view be explicit. - Observing classroom teaching is a key component of assessing teaching effectiveness for tenure (and comparable non-tenure stream) and teaching streams., At least two teaching observations should be conducted.
 (A single observer should review at least two classroom lectures, ideally one each from different courses.
 Two observers may choose to observe the same classroom lecture(s), independently; or they may observe separate lecture(s).)
 Advance notice and permission of the candidate is required prior to an observation.
 (If a candidate refuses, this should be noted in the Teaching Evaluation Committee Report.)
-The Teaching Observation Report may be completed by members of the Teaching Evaluation Committee (where relevant), or by at least two other tenured or continuing-status faculty commissioned by the unit head, with the condition that the faculty doing the teaching observations can be conducted live, online, or, if necessary, a recording may be used.
-The following can be used as a general guideline of teaching behaviours to assess: - Organization of material - Communication with students - Rapport with students
+The Teaching Observation Report may be completed by members of the Teaching Evaluation Committee (where relevant), or by at least two other tenured or continuing-status faculty commissioned by the unit head, with the condition that the faculty doing the teaching observation cannot include any members of the continuing status or promotion committee.
+These observations can be conducted live, online, or, if necessary, a recording may be used.
+The following can be used as a general guideline of teaching behaviours to assess: - o Organization of material - Communication with students - Rapport with students

-For more detailed information on effective peer observation, please see the following document provided by the Centre for Teaching Support and Innovation: https://teaching.utoronto.ca/wp-content/uploads/2017/01/Peer-Observation-of-Teaching-Guide.pdf
+For more detailed information on effective peer observation, please see the following document provided by the Centre for Teaching Support and Innovation:

+$\underline{https://teaching.utoronto.ca/wp-content/uploads/2017/01/Peer-Observation-of-Teaching-\underline{Guide.pdf}}$